 Total tax contribution

-The group makes a significant economic contribution to the countries where it operates through taxation, either borne by the group or collected on behalf of and paid to the relevant tax authorities.
-In FY16, the total taxes borne and collected by the group amounted to £385.3m.
-In the UK, where the group is headquartered and has significant operations, Burberry paid business taxes of £84.4m and collected a further £27.8m of taxes on behalf of the UK Exchequer.
+The Group makes a significant economic contribution to the countries where it operates through taxation, either borne by the group or collected on behalf of and paid to the relevant tax authorities.
+In FY 2022, total taxes borne and collected by the Group amounted to £501m.
+In the UK, where the Group is headquartered and has significant operations, Burberry paid business taxes of £141m and collected a further £21m of taxes on behalf of the UK Exchequer.
 The composition of both global and UK total tax contributions are shown in the charts below:

 |Other taxes suffered||3|

 |Employer NIC/social security payments paid||21|